colburnrose/CoffeeMate/README.md

 # :coffee:COFFEE:heart:MATE:coffee:
 Coffee Mate - Is a Dating app that matches you based on your coffee interest.
 Whether is connecting over a cup of coffee or being introduced to unique coffee shops locally.
-Coffee Mate brings a more relaxed secret sauce dedicated to those who enjoy the bean and a more personal connection.
+Coffee Mate brings a more relaxed secret sauce dedicated to those who enjoy the bean in a comfortable setting.
 The days of catfishing are **OVER**.
 Register for your Hot Bean Injection:syringe:
 <hr>
 :wrench:Built With
 <hr>